Little White Lies

 “Well he wrote a complete novel about their love.
 The whole story is not an obsession like my Aunt Anastasia says, but about true love, about finding your soul mate and doing whatever it takes to win her love”.

-“Maybe you Aunt are right” I said.
-“People have been debating that very thing since the book was written”.
+“Maybe your Aunt is right” I said.
+“People have been debating that very thing since the book was written.
+Was it an endless love story or just the tale of an obsessed broken hearted fool?”

 She leaned over and said “You can tell me I will not tell anyone.
 Was there really a man who loved someone so much he changed his whole world just to be worthy of her?
 “Does such a man exist, I mean could such love exist?” as asked shaking me before falling back on her bed with a loud plop.